Click to enlarge photograph

 J. Chavez was from Chicago and he was not a performer.
 Nothing is known about the fourth man in the picture.
 The car might be the same as the one in another photograph taken around 1920, with Morton and another person standing next to it.

-This photograph was first published in Jazz Journal Vol. 16, No. 2, dated February 1963.
+This photograph was first published in the Jazz Journal magazine, dated February 1963, Vol. 16, No. 2, page 10.
 [11]

 Shown in Mr. Jelly Lord (1980) by Laurie Wright, page 205, and in Oh, Mister Jelly (1999) edited by William Russell, page 391.